 The best times to tweet are largely down to two things, a little number crunching and a lot more common sense.

-Making your tweets go viral or just even having them catch on has very little do to with what time you hit the “tweet” button and more to do with how relatable your tweets are.
+Making your tweets go viral or just even having them catch on has very little done to with what time you hit the “tweet” button and more to do with how relatable your tweets are.

 When you think about your tweets in that way you realize that great tweets have more to do with the conversations your followers are into and less to do with the current time.